dotnet/arcade/Documentation/DependencyDescriptionFormat.md

 ## Requirements
 - Support tool-able version query and alteration without the need to execute any code in the repository
 - Support versioning of various assets referenced through MSBuild, including SDKs, packages, etc.
-- Provide additional data for darc and associated tools to query (sha, repo)
+- Provide additional data for darc and associated tools to query (SHA, repo)
 - Separate out toolset and runtime dependencies.

 ## Existing Expressions of Dependencies